abdulchowdhury423/Amazing/README.md

-# Amazing Header
+# Amazing

- - TODO: Make h1 so Amazing that there is no doubt the emplementation is where we where headed.
+- A list few of my favorite things

 ## No Doubt

- - TODO: Add h2 elements that we have no doubt and write relavant string inside.
+- Remembering my favorite things makes me feel so glad.

 ### For Sure

 - TODO: Add h3 elements that are relavant for sure.

-####  That's Amazing!
+#### That's Amazing

 - TODO: Find out about header element.